AmpersandHQ/ampersand-magento2-upgrade-patch-helper/README.md

 - `WARN` - Warning level items are something that you should review and often require direct code changes.
 Something you or a third party have customised may need adjustment or no longer be valid based on the upgraded codebase.
 - `INFO` - Information level items are something that you may want to know, but there is not always direct action necessary.
 These items are hidden by default and exposed with `--show-info`.

-This tool checks for the following, [for a detailed breakdown of each check and the recommended actions please view the wiki](https://github.com/AmpersandHQ/ampersand-magento2-upgrade-patch-helper/wiki/Checks-Available)
+This tool checks for the following, for a detailed breakdown of each check and the recommended actions please ([see docs/CHECKS_AVAILABLE.md](./docs/CHECKS_AVAILABLE.md))
 - Preferences (in global/frontend/adminhtml di.xml)
 - Overrides
   - phtml / js